wkumari/draft-wkumari-opsawg-sdi/README.md

 Internet-Draft                  template                        May 2019

-   vendor who claims to do this, but instead generates the keypair off device and keeps a copy of the private key.
-It is largely understood in the operator commmunity that a malicious vendor or attacker with physical access to the device is largely a "Game Over" situation.

-   Even when using a secure bootstrapping mechanism, security concious operators may wish to bootstrapping devices with a minimal / less sensative config, and then replace this with a more complete one after install.
+   sensitive config, and then replace this with a more complete one after install.

 8. Acknowledgements

-   The authors wish to thank eveyone who contributed, including Benoit Claise, Sam Ribeiro, Michael Richardson, Sean Turner and Kent Watsen.
+   The authors wish to thank everyone who contributed, including Benoit Claise, Sam Ribeiro, Michael Richardson, Sean Turner and Kent Watsen.
+   Joe Clarke provided significant comments and review.

 9. References